More Painting Backwards

 May 10, 2011

 About 30 years ago I did some mixed media “puzzle” paintings using, among others, a melted wax technique called encaustic.
-Although I liked the final result, the cumbersome nature of the materials that the technique required has just not suited my somewhat nomadic lifestyle since that earlier time.
+Although I liked the final result, the cumbersome nature of the materials that the technique required has not suited my nomadic lifestyle since that earlier time.
 It’s only recently that I decided to give it a re-try.
-In the intervening years, encaustic has become quite a hobby craft, so there is a lot of information and materials available for it on the internet.
+In the intervening years on the world stage, encaustic has become quite a hobby craft, so there is a lot of information and materials available for it on the internet.

 This time around, I found a raclette warming tray at my local thrift store.
 For about 10$ I got my pallette, adjustable hot plate and fusing element all in one.
 Nice coup!
-Main equipment hurdle, check: done.
+Main equipment hurdle: check.

 Next step: making the medium.
 I ordered some bleached beeswax and pulled out my pulverized damar varnish crystals.
 I melted the beeswax and then added the damar crystals to it at a portion of 4 to 1 (wax to varnish) by weight.
 The varnish requires a higher temperature than the wax to melt, so I had to adjust and stir constantly.
 When the liquid was clear I poured it into small molds.
 Both toxicity and flammability are factors in this process, so if you do it yourself, be sure to research it well first and be attentive all the way through.
 Don’t use your favorite souffle pan; any pan or wooden spoon called to arms will be ruined (at least for cooking).